Deciding to go to couples therapy might feel like a monumental step in your relationship.

 One partner had a physical or emotional affair.

 Infidelity, whether physical or emotional, can be devastating to a relationship.
 Trust has been broken, and you may feel like you will never be able to get it back.
-Though it might not be easy, couples therapy can help you rebuild that trust by giving you both a safe forum to express yourselves and be vulnerable.
+Though it might not be easy, couples therapy can help you rebuild trust after a partner was intimate or developed feelings for someone else by giving you both a safe forum to express yourselves and be vulnerable.

 You bicker endlessly about the same topic without resolution.